iruka-dev/iruka/README.md

 ## What is Iruka?

-Iruka is a platform for discovering and listing issues within communities.
+Iruka is a platform for discovering and listing GitHub issues within communities.

 ## How to use Iruka